 At its most low-level implementation we have uptime monitoring, which simply makes sure that our services are up and running.
 This is usually done by checking the response to a call to a HTTP endpoint.
 There are many providers out there to chose from.

-If we decide to run our end-to-end tests on production at regular intervals, we are essentially implementing some frontend monitoring (some call it user flow monitoring).
+If we decide to run our end-to-end tests on production at regular intervals, we are essentially implementing some frontend monitoring (some call it synthetic monitoring or user flow monitoring).

 The scope and purpose of the two techniques is different but it overlaps in many points.
 Both are intended to make sure that a production application is running as it should.
 Uptime monitoring usually runs very basic checks that require instants to run, and that’s why the monitoring interval is usually very short, down to 1 minute in many instances.
 The checks (or tests) performed for frontend monitoring on the other hand require longer to run, but are also more exhaustive as they will take into account also the User Interface subsystem and its integration with the backend.